Ann Perkins

-Ann Meredith Perkins, RN, portrayed by Rashida Jones, is a fictional character in the NBC comedy Parks and Recreation.
+Ann Meredith Perkins, portrayed by Rashida Jones, is a fictional character in the NBC comedy Parks and Recreation.
 She is a nurse and Leslie Knope's best friend.

+Ann is originally from Ann Arbor, Michigan, moving to Pawnee sometime before the start of the series.
+Her ethnic background is a mystery and is often speculated about.
+After meeting Leslie Knope, the two quickly become best friends.
+Ann often serves as an inspiration to Leslie, whose many unique compliments specific to Ann, such as “beautiful opalescent tree shark” (One Last Ride) are a running gag in the show.
+Ann is often portrayed as the straight man, grounded and logical, opposed to the eccentric Leslie.

+Ann spends most of the series trying to discover herself.
+Ann is often uncertain and anxious, but still pushes herself, even when she is uncomfortable.

 Storyline

 Season 1

 At the start of the series, Ann Perkins is living with her boyfriend Andy Dwyer (Chris Pratt).
 Ann is far more mature and responsible than Andy, who remains lazy, spoiled, and unemployed.
 After Andy falls into a large pit next to her house and breaks his legs, Ann is inspired to attend Parks and Recreation meetings to advocate for filling in the pit, which leads Ann to befriend the department's deputy director Leslie Knope (Amy Poehler).
 Eventually, after Andy's leg casts are removed, Ann learns he could have taken them off weeks prior, but did not because he enjoyed being pampered and spoiled by Ann.
 This leads to an angry confrontation, and eventually the two break up, much to Andy's despair.